bluenviron/mediamtx-rpicamera/README.md

    make -j$(nproc)
    ```

-4. The resulting executable will be available in `rpicc`
+4. The resulting executable will be available in `mtxrpicam`

 ## Cross-compile